-The concept of optical productivity P has been defined and a global optimum $Y{\rm opt}$ has been found to maximize P. This condition corresponds to a situation where the net growth rate at the reactor bottom is zero.
-This optimum can be used to characterize the optimal water depth which maximizes surface biomass productivity Π for a target biomass concentration value.
+The concept of optical productivity P has been defined and a global optimum Y{opt} has been found to maximize P. This condition corresponds to a situation where the net growth rate at the reactor bottom is zero.
+This optimum can be used to characterize the optimal water depth which maximizes surface biomass productivity for a target biomass concentration value.
 When the light extinction rate is affine with respect to the biomass concentration, an upper limit to the productivity is given which is obtained for an infinitely small depth and an infinitely large biomass concentration.
 The proposed nonlinear controller stabilizes the biomass concentration to its optimal value X^ .
-It could be improved by integrating an extremum seeking strategy [23, 15] to automatically target the desired biomass without identifying it in advance.
+It could be improved by integrating an extremum seeking strategy [28, 22] to automatically target the desired biomass without identifying it in advance.
+In such a way, it could automatically adapt to changes in the environment affecting the microal-gal dynamics.